Post #3: Time to run the machine for the next 100 years

 In the self-sufficient approach, the plant roster includes representation from the majority, if not all, of the technical and administrative disciplines.
 Essentially, the plant operates as an almost independent company separate from the utility.
 This approach proves practical when the complexity and/or remoteness of the installation make dependency on centralized utility resources inefficient.

+In the organizational chart, Transmission is intentionally shown separately because many utilities have a dedicated Transmission division.
+The plant has its own procurement support team and HR support team, as well as administrative staff.
 This organizational model is referred to as self-sufficient because it demonstrates the plant’s ability to operate autonomously and meet its own needs without relying heavily on external resources.

 Shared Resources Approach